-It's a conviction shared by Ryan Peake, who recounts the band's early days of bucking trends as key to Nickelback's longevity.
-"When you fashion yourself after musical fads, you'll find out you're yesterday's news in a couple years.
-Suddenly, you wake up one day and find out you've completely pigeon-holed yourself.
+United in that core conviction is also the Kroeger's faithful friend and bandmate since junior high school Ryan Peake, who recalls their band's early days of defying musical trends to carve out their own niche in that once-predominant era of grunge rock that quickly faded into disposable synthetic pop by the early 2000s.
+"When you fashion yourself after musical fads, you'll find out you're yesterday's news in a couple years," notes Peake, whose early influences as a guitar prodigy was largely informed from his father's eclectic vinyl collection.
+"Suddenly, you wake up one day and find out you've completely pigeon-holed yourself.
 But when you're honest in what you do and concentrate on the songwriting, people will follow you.
 Fortunately, we have such a well-rounded fan base.
 And in these days of extreme ups and downs and cyclical musical movements, our fans have always stuck by us.

 "Because at the end of the day," adds Peake, "people just really like hearing good songs, plain and simple.
-They like to feel good; whether they're singing along or just listening to it.
+They like to feel good, whether they're singing along or just listening to it.
 It's something innate in all of us."